Reasonable Doubt (album): Commercial performance

 Reasonable Doubt was released by Roc-A-Fella on June 25, 1996, through a distribution deal with Priority.
 It was not an immediate success, reaching a peak position of 23 on the Billboard 200 chart, with a sales total of 43,000 in its first week.
 It spent 18 weeks on the chart, and 55 weeks on the Top R&B/Hip-Hop Albums, on which it reached number 3.
 The album was promoted with the release of four singles, none of which reached the Top 40; "Ain't No Nigga" was the highest-charting single at number 50, "Can't Knock the Hustle" and "Feelin' It" did not peak higher than 70, and "Dead Presidents" did not chart altogether.
 By year end, the album had sold 420,000 copies.

 On February 7, 2002, Reasonable Doubt was certified Platinum by the Recording Industry Association of America (RIAA), for shipments of a million copies in the US.
 It remains the lowest charting album of Jay-Z's career.
 According to Respect magazine, it had sold 1.5 million copies in the United States by 2006.

+Following extensive citywide "JAŸ-Z30" anniversary activations in New York City and the release of limited-edition 30th-anniversary physical reissues, Reasonable Doubt experienced a significant commercial resurgence during the tracking week of June 26 – July 2, 2026.
+According to early projection and industry tracking data, the album moved approximately 29,000 equivalent album units, driven heavily by physical purchases.
+This surge allowed the 1996 record to impact multiple weekly Billboard charts for the chart week dated July 11, 2026.
+The album re-entered the Billboard 200 at No. 24, marking its first appearance on the main United States albums chart since 1997.
+It also achieved a historic format milestone by debuting at No. 1 on the Vinyl Albums chart, securing Jay-Z his first-ever career appearance and top placement on that specific format-based ranking.

+Additionally, the physical reissues propelled Reasonable Doubt to a new lifetime career peak of No. 3 on the Top Album Sales chart.
+Within specific genre charts, the record achieved a new lifetime peak of No. 5 on the Top Rap Albums chart and secured a top-ten placement at No. 8 on the Top R&B/Hip-Hop Albums chart.
+This commercial momentum was further sustained into mid-July by a major spike in digital streaming following Jay-Z's celebratory homecoming concerts at Yankee Stadium.